 Over the next 12 years, I became a stricter and stricter vegetarian.
 Initially, I started by picking meat out of my meal and pushing it to the side of my plate.
 Just before I went vegan, I was only eating rennet-free cheese and some dairy.
 For some reason, I didn't think there was any cruelty in dairy.
 I mean cows needed to be milked, right?

 Wrong!
 Ironically, it was a friend who had been vegan and decided to re-incorporate dairy and eggs into her diet that educated me about the horrors of the dairy industry.
 I learnt about the constant impregnation and separation of mothers and children; I learnt that the cows bellow for weeks for their stolen children-- that they're bred to produce so much milk that so much calcium is leached from their bones that they become brittle and break so easily.
 Mastitis and heavy udders are the norm as they're milked twice a day by humans instead of the multiple feeds from their offspring that relieves them of their milk.
 Dairy cows have incredibly short lives compared to the natural life of a cow.
 Beautiful bobby calves, the males, are considered a waste product of the industry and their treatment is abysmal.

-Fifteen years ago, I decided to go vegan and have never looked back.
+In 2001, I decided to go vegan and have never looked back.
 I no longer consider animal-based foods... well... food.
 I find the concept abhorrent.
 I'm also proud to say that I have been vegetarian longer than I was an omnivore.
-For the last four-and-half years, I have been the owner of a thriving vegan shoe business, Vegan Style, which has now introduced its own shoe line, Zette.
-Over the last few years, I’ve seen interest in veganism grow exponentially.
+Since 2010, I have been the owner of a thriving vegan shoe business, Vegan Style, which has now introduced its own shoe line, Zette.
+Over the years, I’ve seen interest in veganism grow exponentially.
 It's an exciting time to be on the right side of history!